-In addition, there is a portable waste containment system (Figure 3.15.1) located in the console.
+The 230 Outrage may be equipped with a 5.2 Gal.
+(19.7 L) portable waste containment system located in the forward console.
 The unit has a lower tank and an upper tank.
 The upper tank holds freshwater used for flushing the system.
-The lower tank has a waste containment capacity of 5.2 Gal.
-(19.7 L).
+The lower tank hold the waste to be pumped out.

-Dockside Discharge
+Dockside Pumpout

-Dockside discharge is the preferred method of waste disposal.
+Dockside pumpout is the preferred method of waste disposal.

-The dockside discharge deck plate is located on the transom and is marked "WASTE" (See figure 2.8.1).
+The dockside discharge deck plate is located on the port side of the console and is marked "WASTE" (Figure 3.12.1).
 Access is gained by use of a special key that is included in the owner's manual packet.